 If you are applying for an overseas role involving children, you may be required to obtain an International Child Protection Certificate (ICPC).
-A common concern is whether an existing criminal record – including cautions or old matters – will appear.
+A common concern is whether an existing criminal record, including convictions, cautions or older matters, will appear.

 The short answer is: if the information remains on police systems, it is likely to be disclosed on an ICPC.